 Active-B12, the next level of B12 testing; Axis-Shield

-The active-B12 test (or, the holotranscobalamin test) from Axis-Shield is a novel, highly reliable way of assessing vitamin B12 status.
-The test offers improved accuracy, sensitivity and specificity over the current out-dated front-line blood tests.
+The active-B12 test (or holotranscobalamin test) from Axis-Shield is a novel and highly reliable method for assessing vitamin B12 status.
+The test offers improved accuracy, sensitivity, and specificity compared to current, outdated front-line blood tests.

 But first, what does active B12 even mean?